[3.8] CWDT Ignite Juggernaut [Flashy][Lazy][Budget]

 Doedre's Tenure provides the same 60% increased damage all the time, but does not have any other useful stats.

-Gang's Momentum are pretty much best in slot for boots when it comes to damage output, but if you need more durability Death's Door can be a solid option.
+Gang's Momentum are pretty much best in slot for boots when it comes to damage output, but if you (like me) prefer more durability, Death's Door can be a solid option.
 They provide +1 maximum endurance charge for tankiness and Discharge damage, some resists, bleed immunity, and good movement speed.

 Jewels like this are great.
 Life, Ignite chance (3-5%, go for 5%) and 1-2 more useful rolls such as missing resistances, stats or just more damage.